in kansas city

 What is the difference between tendonitis and tendinosis?

-Tendonitis is inflammation of the tendon and can be caused by straining or tearing.
-Tendonosis is a more chronic condition lasting well over 6 weeks and is due to chronic injury caused by an accumulation of small tears in the tendon that have failed to heal properly over time.
+Tendonitis is inflammation of the tendon and can be caused by straining or overuse.
+Tendonosis is a more chronic condition lasting well over 6 weeks and is due to chronic injury resulting in accumulation of thickened and disorganized tendon that has failed to heal properly over time.
 There is no clear evidence that inflammation (tendonitis) will necessarily lead to degeneration (tendinosis).

 What causes tendonitis and tendinosis?